albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week4.md

 }
 ```

+This approach doesn't suffer from liveness issues:

+* no deadlocks because it doesn't block on anything
-This approach doesn't suffer from liveness issues, i.e. it's not possible for a thread to spin forever in the while loop without making any progress.
+* no livelocks because it's not possible for a thread to spin forever in the while loop without making any progress.

+This approach can have better performance than locks, isolations or actors if the contention on a shared object is not high.

 # Concurrent queue